owenkizito/mathscamp-playing-cards/Markdown/Bar Stools.md

 ## Statement

-How many different ways can you arrange teachers and students in a row of 5 chairs such that no 2 teachers are sat next to each other?
+In how many different ways can you arrange teachers and students in a row of 5 chairs such that no 2 teachers are sat next to each other?

 ## Correct Answer